swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 test different aspects of the module Foo, it is entirely up to the package author.

-Additionally we will support directories called `FooTests`.
-This layout style is prevalent in existing open source projects and supporting it will minimize vexation for their authors.
-However in the interest of consistency and the corresponding reduction of cognitive-load when examining new Swift packages we will not recommend this layout.
-For example:

-    Package
-    └── Sources
-    │   └── Foo.swift
-    └── FooTests
-        └── Test.swift

 Additionally, we propose that building a module also builds that module's corresponding tests.
 Although this would result in slightly increased build times,